Search

 </code></pre>

-If both lines are selected and only **question: priority** is updated to **answer: medium**, then after submitting:
+If both lines are selected and only the **priority** question is updated with the answer **medium**, the results after submission will look like this:

 ```